Social Work Degrees, Schools, and Careers in Idaho

 The social work education landscape in Idaho is not as barren as it is in nearby states, but there aren’t exactly a lot of options either.
 According to the Council on Social Work for Education, there are 7 accredited social work degree programs in Idaho and those seven programs are only offered by five different universities.
 There are two schools that offer a BSW and MSW program – one private college and one public university – and then there are three schools that only offer BSW programs.
 The good news is that despite the lack of diversity in options, students in Idaho can choose between public and private education and can also do research on the nuances of each program without too much difficulty.
 The downside is that because Idaho is like every other state and requires that its licensed social workers have at least a Master’s degree in the subject, there are only two places in the state that will help lead students to licensure in the same state.

 Idaho’s professional social work industry isn’t terribly small although most are centered in the more urban parts of the state like Boise.
-According to the United States Bureau of Labor Statistics, as of May 2014, Idaho was home to just less than 3,000 professional social workers who were employed across the state.
-Those social workers made an annual average salary of between $41,960 and $68470.
-Also, the rate of employment for social workers is growing at 19 percent, well above the 12 percent national average for all employment.
+According to the United States Bureau of Labor Statistics (BLS), as of May 2022, Idaho is home to just over 2,500 professional social workers who were employed across the state.
+Those social workers made an annual average salary of between $50,030 and $61,610.
+Also, the rate of employment for social workers is growing at 9%, well above the 5% national average for all employment.
 So it is a good time to be considering a degree and career in social work.

 In Idaho, the responsibility for licensing social workers falls on the Idaho State Board of Social Work Examiners.
 The Board in Idaho recognizes three different licenses and each has a different set of requirements.